CastXML/CastXML/doc/manual/castxml.1.rst

   ``<cc>`` names a compiler (e.g. ``/usr/bin/gcc`` or ``cl``) and ``<cc-opt>...`` specifies options that may affect its target (e.g. ``-m32``).
+  The target platform detected from the given compiler may be overridden by a separate Clang ``-target`` option.

 ``--castxml-gccxml``
   Generate XML output in a format close to that of `gccxml`_.